-Who doesn’t enjoy the green spaces along our roads as you drive through South Kingstown?
-Who doesn’t breathe easier as you walk next to the dunes along the path to the beach?
-Who doesn’t appreciate the fact that we have farms and farmers who continue to produce a bounty of great local products season after season?
+Who doesn't enjoy the green spaces along our roads as you drive through South Kingstown?
+Who doesn't breath easier as you walk next to the dunes along the path to the beach?
+Who doesn't appreciate the fact that we have farms and farmers who continue to produce bountiful local products season after season?

 We cherish all of it.
 We need to be proactive in our protections.

 Campaigns need people.
 Volunteer by signing up below.
 Any help is appreciated - a few hours a week or just for election day.
 Thank You.

 Every political campaign needs funding.
 Your donation is an opportunity to be part of something bigger.
 Individuals can donate up to a maximum of $1000.00 Corporations and businesses entities can not donate to political campaigns.
 Every donation large or small is appreciated.
 Please donate today.